opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/eventnotifier.md

 ### Event

-An Event represents the occurrence of a specific operation in the OMD processes, such as, for example, the creation of a Data Product, or the execution request for an Activity.
+An *Event* represents the occurrence of a specific operation in the ODM processes, such as, for example, the creation of a Data Product, or the execution request for an Activity.

-Any Event has a *type*, describing the event itself, a *beforeState* and an *afterState* representing the subject before and after the occurrence.
+Any Event has a *type*, describing the event itself, a *beforeState* and an *afterState* representing the object before and after the event occurrence.
-As an example, an Event with type "DATA_PRODUCT_UPDATE" has the JSON description of the original Data Product as *beforeState* and the JSON description of the same Data Product after the update operation as *afterState*.
+As an example, an Event of "DATA_PRODUCT_UPDATE" type has the JSON description of the original Data Product as *beforeState* and the JSON description of the same Data Product after the update operation as *afterState*.

 ### Notification

-A Notification is the default container of an Event before dispatching it to the listening services.
+A *Notification* is the default container of an Event before dispatching it to the listening services.
-It's the default object expected for requests to [Observer implementations](../utility-plane/observer/index.md) and enrich the event with metadata that will be processed and updated by the receivers.
+It's the default object expected for requests to [Observer](../utility-plane/observer/index.md) implementations and enrich the event with metadata that will be processed and updated by the receivers.

 ## How it works